ONSgeo/sdg-15-1-1/README.md

 ### Considerations

 -Assumed data formats - if they're not used and better ones are found, changes to the methods will be required.
 - firest defintion varies between countries.

-### Future work

-#### Methods
- - As this was our first go at a reproducible calculation for an SDG, the column containing the land cover of interest is "woodland" and this is not modifiable within the user parameters.
+-  - As this was our first go at a reproducible calculation for an SDG, the column containing the land cover of interest is "woodland" and this is not modifiable within the user parameters.
 If the land cover of interest is no longer labelled "woodland", perhaps recorded instead as "forest", this will need to be modified within `sdg_15_1_1_src/sdg_15_1_1.py`.

-#### Biases
  - standard area measurements do not include land relief and therefore come with a degree of inaccuracy.

+### Future work

+- Read UN associated metadata.